jaiwanag/lab-terra-containerapp/README.md

 Write-Host "Terraform has been installed to $destinationPath and added to the Windows PATH."
 ```
 ### Install Git for Windows
-In PowerShell paste the following:
+In PowerShell terminal paste the following:
 `winget install -e --id Git.Git --source winget`
 ### Configure Git
 ```bash